-Buying an SUV doesn't need to mean putting up with a big, unweildy vehicle that's cumbersome to drive and tricky to park.
+Buying an SUV doesn't mean putting up with a big, unwieldy vehicle.
 Our experts have compiled this list of the best small SUVs currently around.

-Then there are slightly larger, more expensive models that include the likes of the Mazda CX-30 and BMW X1.
+Then there are slightly larger, more expensive models such as the Mazda CX-30 and BMW X1.
 As well as having extra space, their taller bodies make it easier to step in and out of, and to load kids into their child seats.

 If you're ready to buy we've got over 30,000 used SUVs for sale, while if you want more choice, we have over 90,000 used cars for sale.
 If you're looking to finance a new car, check out our guide to the best PCP car deals.